|Place of Birth||Toronto, Canada|

 |Birth Name||Miriam Schapiro|

 Influential feminist artist Miriam Schapiro had early and important engagement with midcentury printmaking.
 Born in Toronto, Canada, but raised in Brooklyn, New York, she enrolled in 1943 in the art program at Hunter College and transferred after one year to the University of Iowa, where she earned several degrees (BA, 1945; MA, 1946; and MFA, 1949).
 Toward the end of her time at Iowa, Schapiro held an assistantship with Mauricio Lasansky, the Argentinean-born Atelier 17 alumnus who established Iowa’s printmaking program, and she helped to organize the Iowa Print Group.
-She actively entered her prints—mostly intaglio with a few woodcuts—into group shows during the late 1940s, exhibiting in the first, third, and fifth Brooklyn Museum print annuals, along with annuals in several other American cities.
-Prints also factored prominently in her first solo exhibition at Illinois Wesleyan University in 1951.1 When Schapiro and her husband, the artist Paul Brach, moved to New York in 1951, she briefly worked at Atelier 17.2 The apartment Brach and Schapiro rented at 51 West Tenth Street was only a short walk away from Atelier 17’s location on East Eighth Street.
-Interestingly, not much has been published about Schapiro’s early activity in printmaking, despite the fact that it clearly allowed her to build a network of similarly independent-minded women artists.
-She also continued to make prints throughout her career, including the beautiful Anonymous Was a Woman portfolio.3
+During the summer of 1950, Schapiro and her husband Paul Brach lived in New York City’s West Village, where they sublet Isamu Noguchi’s studio on MacDougal Alley, which he had vacated as the building was slated for demolition.1 Both Schapiro and Brach worked at Atelier 17 that summer, and they returned subsequently in 1951 once the couple relocated to New York City, living at 51 West Tenth Street, which was only a short walk away from Atelier 17’s location on East Eighth Street.2 She actively entered her prints—mostly intaglio with a few woodcuts—into group shows during the late 1940s, exhibiting in the first, third, and fifth Brooklyn Museum print annuals, along with annuals in several other American cities.
+Prints also factored prominently in her first solo exhibition at Illinois Wesleyan University in 1951.3 Interestingly, not much has been published about Schapiro’s early activity in printmaking, despite the fact that it clearly allowed her to build a network of similarly independent-minded women artists.
+She also continued to make prints throughout her career, including the beautiful Anonymous Was a Woman portfolio.4

 Miriam Schapiro Papers, Rutgers University Archives, New Brunswick, N.J.